pinkerton/components/README.md

 **Composable -** Serverless Components can be combined and nested.
 Reuse their functionality to build applications faster.
 Combine them to make higher-order abstractions, like features and applications.

 **Open -** Serverless Components are 100% open-source & vendor-agnostic.
-You choose the services that best solve your problem, instead of being limited by and locked into one platform.
+You choose the services that best solve your problem, instead of being limited and locked into one platform.

 ## Quick Start